GiovanniSorice/pcd1819-mod1/README.md

 1. the client knows the hash of the merkle tree root;
 2. the server sends the client a linear sequence of hash values.

 Once the client receives the linear sequence of hashes can proceed to compute the resulting root hash value.
 A transaction is considered valid if the computed root hash value matches the one the client has.
+In the Figure above, the client asks the server to provide a proof for the transaction with content=2.
+The client responds with the values 3, 01, 4567.
+Upon receiving the response the client has the necessary information to compute the root hash.

+Note: The actual contents stored at the nodes are some hash values of the transaction content.
-Note: no modeling of the Merkle data structure is required -- this is assumed.
+Note: No modeling of the Merkle data structure is required -- this is assumed.

 ## Project Delivery